PeterrHH/GNN-Histo-Caption/README.md

 GNN for Histopathology Image Captioning (working on it now)

 ## Dataset split
 After downloading, first engage in dataset splitting.
 Origianl dataset only split train and test.
 We will further split test to create a valuation set and a testing set.
 We will also split the image according to the data split.
-To split data, run the file data_split.py.

 The proper dataset set up should be as below